AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 a previous one, saying "this new device is the same as this previous device, with these new services and these changes in existing services".

-We can implement such pattern using Ada simple derivation (as opposed to tagged derivation, which is OOP-related and discussed in a further section).
+We can implement such patterns using Ada's simple derivation |mdash| as opposed to tagged derivation, which is OOP-related and discussed in a later section.

 Let's start from the following example: